 In short, a mechanical keyboard is a keyboard that includes an individual switch underneath each key.
 A mechanical switch is made of several moving parts which include a stem that attaches to the keycap and a spring that holds it up.
 When you press a key, the spring pushes the metal contacts together so the keyboard’s circuitry registers the press.

-Typists and gamers prefer mechanical keyboards due to their tactile feedback and satisfying typing experience.
+Typists and gamers prefer mechanical keyboards due to their tactile feedback, satisfying typing experience, and longer lifespan.
 They are designed to provide a faster response than traditional keyboards out there.

 What are membrane keyboards?